 For the second criteria, a good approach, if you're the employer, is to look at job postings for comparable positions at organizations similar to yours to see if other employers require a specific bachelor's degree.
 When searching for jobs at other organizations, be sure it's in the same industry.
 For example, if your organization is a power company, then you want to look for the same job at other power companies.

 Under the third criteria, you need to look at the educational qualifications of other people your company has hired for the same job to determine whether you've been consistent in requiring a specific degree.
-If you have ten Marketing Assistants, for example, and nine of them had marketing degrees when you hired them, you likely can show that the job requires a degree.
+If you have ten Marketing Assistants, for example, and nine of them had marketing degrees when you hired them, you likely can show that the job requires a marketing degree.

-Finally, the fourth way to demonstrate that the job requires a specific bachelor's degree is somewhat nuanced and likely requires some type of supporting evidence, such as a letter from a professor, to justify why the job duties are so complex that you need to have a degree.
+Finally, the fourth way to demonstrate that the job requires a specific bachelor's degree is somewhat nuanced and likely requires some type of supporting evidence, such as a letter from a professor, to justify why the job duties are so complex that you need to have a specific degree.

-After demonstrating that the job being offered requires a specific bachelor's degree, the employer must make sure that the foreign national being sponsored for the H-1B visa has a relevant bachelor's from a college or university in the United States, the foreign equivalent of a U.S. bachelor's degree or the equivalent combined education and experience.
+After demonstrating that the job being offered requires a specific bachelor's degree, the employer must make sure that the foreign national being sponsored for the H-1B visa has a relevant bachelor's from a college or university in the United States, the foreign equivalent of a U.S. bachelor's degree, or the equivalent in combined education and experience.

 For foreign degrees, it's often a good idea to have a professional credentials evaluation firm review the diploma and transcript and issue a formal report on the U.S. equivalency.
 Be aware that some countries offer three-year bachelor degrees, which will not qualify for an H-1B visa.
-If the prospective H-1B worker has relevant experience, however, you may be able to obtain an evaluation of the educational equivalency.
+If the prospective H-1B worker has relevant experience, however, you might be able to obtain an evaluation of the educational equivalency.

 USCIS uses a three-for-one formula, whereby three years of progressive employment is the equivalent of one year of university studies.
 "Progressive" means that the employment became more responsible or complex over time.
 It therefore could be possible for someone with 12 years of progressive employment to qualify for an H-1B visa.